Civil Service Testing FAQ

 For those classifications listed under the Current Vacancies or Crafts & Trades Quarterly Postings, applicants are allowed to request multiple exam classifications.

 Exams are scheduled based on several factors, such as the volume of exam requests received and the availability of testing rooms.
-Scheduled exam times will be sent through U.S. Mail and e-mail approximately 1½ - 2 weeks before the exam appointment.
+Scheduled exam times will be sent through U.S. Mail or e-mail, depending on the preference indicated on the exam request form, approximately 1½ - 2 weeks before the exam appointment.
 Applicants can monitor the status of exam requests online at https://jobs.illinois.edu.
 Log in and click on Civil Service Activity.

 Applicants must bring a photo ID listing home address or UI Id (I-card) with them to the exam for verification purposes.
 Applicants ARE NOT allowed to bring any documents with them to any exam.